Treatment for COPD

 Medicines are called bronchodilators to help loosen tight muscles in your airways.
 They’re typically taken through an inhaler or nebulizer.
 Short-acting bronchodilators last from 4 to 6 hours.
 You only use them when you need them.
 For ongoing symptoms, there are long-acting versions you can use every day.
 They last about 12 hours.

 Long-acting bronchodilators are commonly combined with inhaled glucocorticosteroids.
 A glucocorticosteroid can reduce inflammation in the airways and lower mucus production.
 The long-acting bronchodilator can relax the airway muscle to help the airways stay wider.
 Corticosteroids are also available in pill form.

-Phosphodiesterase-4 inhibitors are a type of medication that can be taken in pill form to help reduce inflammation and relax the airways.
+Phosphodiesterase-4 inhibitors are a medication that can be taken in pill form to help reduce inflammation and relax the airways.
 It’s generally prescribed for severe COPD with chronic bronchitis.

 This medication eases chest tightness and shortness of breath.
 It may also help prevent flare-ups.
 It’s available in pill form.
-Theophylline is an older medication that relaxes the muscle of the airways, and it may cause side effects.
-It’s generally not a first-line treatment for COPD
+Theophylline is an older medication that relaxes the muscles of the airways and may cause side effects.
+It’s generally not a first-line treatment for COPD.

 Surgery – treatment for COPD used in cases when other conservative approaches failed.